cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 ---

 shapes data*obs control param_ws.root wspace:data_obs_CR
-shapes background control param_ws.root wspace:bkg_CR wspace:bkg_CR*$SYSTEMATIC # the background model pdf which is dependant on that in the SR, note other backgrounds can be added as usual
+shapes background control param_ws.root wspace:bkg_CR wspace:bkg_CR*$SYSTEMATIC # the background model pdf which is dependent on that in the SR, note other backgrounds can be added as usual

 ---